elvisciotti/j2ee-feed-reader/README.md

 J2EE RSS/ATOM feed reader
 =========================

-Web application built with Java JSP + Java socket server + Applet.
+Web application built with Java 5,composed by admin area, user registration and login, feed selection, and Applet to download and read news caching content.

-Data store on disk, XML format.
+Built in 2010

 # Features
  * User registration, login and user detail editing